SS Superior City: History

-The Superior City launched 13 April 1898 in the yards of the Cleveland Ship Building Company (later named the American Ship Building Company) at Lorain, Ohio.
+The Superior City was launched on 13 April 1898 at the yards of the Cleveland Ship Building Company (later named the American Ship Building Company) in Lorain, Ohio.

-The Superior City was a pioneer vessel representing the steady progression of bigger, longer, and stronger craft from the days of ships powered by sails.
+Superior City was a pioneer vessel representing the steady progression of bigger, longer, and stronger craft from the days of ships powered by sails.
 At her launching, she was the largest vessel ever built on freshwater.
 The whole town of Lorain crowded the river front to watch her launch.

 On April 26, 1909, Dr. Griffin, the local health officer at Sault Ste.
 Marie, Michigan received reports that boats tied up at the Soo Locks had been quarantined and a couple of the lockmen said that they heard that the Superior City had displayed a smallpox sign for a few hours on the previous night.
-Dr. Griffin boarded the Superior City and had a heated conference in which everyone denied any knowledge of a smallpox sign.
+Dr. Griffin boarded Superior City and had a heated conference in which everyone denied any knowledge of a smallpox sign.
 Dr. Griffin issued a warning that any misuse of a contagious disease sign would be immediately reported to the Michigan Secretary of State.
-Shipwreck historian Wes Oleszewski reported, "In the ensuing days, there were far fewer uninvited guests aboard any of the boats tied up at the Soo Locks, especially the Superior City."
+Shipwreck historian Wes Oleszewski reported, "In the ensuing days, there were far fewer uninvited guests aboard any of the boats tied up at the Soo Locks, especially Superior City."

 The Superior City sailed the lakes for twenty-two years before she came to an untimely end in the worst collision ever occurring on Lake Superior.